frontstack/vagrant/README.md

 See [setup.ini][1] file and adapt it to your needs.
 You can comment the options you don't need

+## Vagrant CLI

+Take a look to the [Vagrant CLI documentation][2] for detailed usage and boxes management

 ## Issues

 Please, feel free to report any issue you experiment via Github